-Why we are magnetically attracted to people who, if we are honest with ourselves, seem repelled by how attractive we find him or her?
+We wonder how we could be so magnetically attracted to someone who, if we are honest with ourselves, seems to feel repelled by how attractive we find him or her?

-What is it about this certain person that keeps us running back for more despite the fact that we are not being treated with respect, consideration, or care?
+What is it about this certain person that keeps us running back for more, despite the fact we are not being treated with respect, consideration, or care?

 Although it may seem complicated, there is one word that can describe this dynamic:

-If it appears someone isn’t interested in us, we may desperately try to prove our worth by pursuing that person in the hope they will change their view, see our endearing qualities, and want us too.
-Sadly, though, we end up doing the opposite and, through their eyes, our value diminishes.
+If it appears someone isn’t interested in us, we may desperately try to prove our worth by pursuing that person silently hoping they will change their view, see our endearing qualities, and want us too.
+Sadly, though, we usually end up doing the opposite and, through their eyes, our value diminishes.

-Usually, we become involved in this unhealthy dynamic simply because we crave this person’s approval.
-In gaining it, we feel better about ourselves and ultimately our insecurities are silenced and soothed.
+Usually, we become involved in this unhealthy dynamic simply because subconsciously we crave the other person’s approval.
+In gaining it, we believe we would feel better about ourselves and ultimately our insecurities would be acknowledged and soothed.

-We may also not realize that we are actually enjoying the thrill of the chase, even though that theory may be difficult to accept, as usually the reality doesn’t feel enjoyable at all.
+It may be difficult to accept, but we may also not realize that on some internal level we are actually enjoying the thrill of the chase, even though the reality doesn’t feel enjoyable at all.